 Plagiarism.
 Students must write their assignments in their own words.
-Whenever students take an idea from another author, they must acknowledge their debt by using quotation marks and proper referencing such as footnotes or citations.
-Plagiarism is a primary scholastic offence (the Scholastic Offence Policy can be viewed in the Western Academic Calendar).
+Whenever students take an idea from another author, they must acknowledge their debt both by using quotation marks where appropriate and by proper referencing such as footnotes or citations.
+Plagiarism is a major scholastic offence (the Scholastic Offence Policy can be viewed in the Western Academic Calendar).
 All required assignments may be subject to submission for textual similarity review to the commercial plagiarism detection software under license to the University for detection of plagiarism.
-All papers submitted for such checking will be included as source documents in the reference database to detect plagiarism of papers submitted to the system.
-Use of the service is subject to the licensing agreement between The University of Western Ontario and Turnitin.com (www.turnitin.com).
+All papers submitted for such checking will be included as source documents in the reference database for the purpose of detecting plagiarism of papers subsequently submitted to the system.
+Use of the service is subject to the licensing agreement, currently between The University of Western Ontario and Turnitin.com (www.turnitin.com).